 Yes, VA loans are assumable mortgages.
 Even non-veterans and civilians not eligible for a VA mortgage can assume a VA loan.
 VA loans offer many benefits for Active Service Members, Veterans, and Military Families, such as low closing costs, no down payments, and low interest rates.
-Therefore, if a homebuyer assumes a VA loan from a homeowner, the buyer can take over seller’s existing home mortgage while securing the same terms as the original loan, including interest rates, monthly mortgage payments, and balance.
+Therefore, if a homebuyer assumes a VA loan from a homeowner, the buyer can take over seller’s existing mortgage while securing the same terms as the original loan, including interest rates, monthly mortgage payments, and balance.
 It can be an exciting option when interest rates are rising, as is currently the case.

-What is an Assumable VA Loan?
+What is a VA Assumable Loan?

 If the original loan was a VA Guaranteed Home Loan that closed after March 1, 1988, it is a VA assumable loan.
 VA assumable loans allow a homebuyer to take over a homeowner’s mortgage, including the existing loan's balance, the interest rate, and the monthly mortgage payments, as long as the buyer satisfies the original lender’s borrowing requirements.
 VA loan assumption is subject to the original lender and VA approval.

-Who Can Assume a VA Loan?
+Can A Non-Veteran Assume a VA Loan?

 - The homebuyers must have a credit score of at least 580.